open/close all folders

-A rare female example in Charmed.
-The Charmed Ones are three sisters who are the last decendents of 17th century witch Melinda Warren.
+- A rare female example in Charmed.
+The Charmed Ones are three sisters who are the last descendents of 17th century witch Melinda Warren.
 Apparently, up until the birth of the protagonists, there never was more than one daughter per generation.

 - In the Star Trek: The Next Generation episode "Sub Rosa", we learn that a "ghost" named Ronin has been bedding Dr. Crusher's female ancestors for centuries, moving from mother to daughter, and is now moving onto Crusher following the death of her grandmother Felisa Howard.
-The logical flaws start with the fact that all her female ancestors were apparently named "Howard", indicating that Crusher is the first woman in her family to lose her maiden name, despite her living in the twenty-fourth century and the ancestor this started with living in the seventeenth century.note It is established that the Howard family is from Scotland, where it was commonplace for women to keep their maiden names until the twentieth century.
-However, the premise is still logically flawed as it requires that the Howard women passed their maiden name on to their daughters.
-Not to mention what would happen if a Howard woman failed to produce a daughter.
+The logical flaws start with the fact that all her female ancestors were apparently named "Howard", indicating that Crusher is the first woman in her family to lose her maiden name, despite her living in the twenty-fourth century and the ancestor this started with living in the seventeenth century.note Not to mention what would happen if a Howard woman failed to produce a daughter.
 (Would Ronin have to move onto Wesley after Dr. Crusher died?)

 Religion and Mythology

 - Subverted trope in The Bible, in that Jesus needs both father and mother to be both descendants of the entire Davidic dynasty.
 Through his mother he gets biological descent, and through his adoptive father who has direct male descent he becomes legal heir.
 Not to mention that Jesus has several brothers (and there's a possibility that his cousins on his mothers side may also have the same descent).